 The NYS Office of Mental Health today launched it’s first-ever “Gratitude Campaign” to help New Yorkers give thanks for the sacrifices and efforts made to manage the pandemic throughout 2020.
 The campaign acknowledges the tireless work of healthcare workers, first responders, teachers, store owners, and other essential workers, as well as the daily contributions every New Yorker has made to care for each other and find resiliency amongst uncertainty.

-Under the Governor's leadership, State agencies have strengthened nondiscrimination policies and education for transgender New Yorkers
+State agencies have strengthened nondiscrimination policies and education for transgender New Yorkers

 Albany, NY - New York State is honoring Tele Rabii, a 24-year-old Peer Specialist in the Capital Region, with the 2020 ‘What’s Great in our State’ Youth/Young Adult Award.